KeyboardKit/KeyboardKit/Docs/Localization.md

 ## Next (common)

-These locales will be added next:
+These locales will be added next, based on feasibility:

 * Kyrgyz
 * Maori